 $A \exp\left(-\frac{|r|^2}{2\gamma^2}\right)$.
 The spatial resolution at each node is defined as twice the standard deviation of this Gaussian function: γ .
 Examples of resolution maps and associated path coverage are plotted in Figure 10 for the 12 sec, 30 sec and 50 sec period measurements.
-Resolution is estimated to be about 100 km in the region to the east of 90.0E where station coverage is very dense and about 200-300 km to the west of 90.0E where stations are sparse.
+Resolution is estimated to be about 1° (~100 km) in the region to the east of 90.0°E where station coverage is very dense and 2-3° (~200-300 km) to the west of 90.0°E where stations are sparse.
 At long periods, the area with good path coverage shrinks and resolution reduces gradually due to the decrease in the number of measurements (Fig. 7).

 Histograms of data misfits from the tomography at the three periods of 12, 25 and 40 sec are plotted in Figure 11, segregated for measurements among PASSCAL stations, among Chinese stations, and among all stations.
-Misfits of measurements among PASSCAL stations and among Chinese stations are similar with nearly the same standard deviations of ~1.7 sec.
+Misfits of measurements among PASSCAL stations and among Chinese stations are similar with nearly identical standard deviations of ~1.7 sec.
 This means that the measurements that pass our selection criteria, particularly SNR>15, obtained from the Chinese stations are probably as good as those from PASSCAL stations.

-5. Phase velocity maps: discussion
+5. Phase velocity maps and discussion

 Sample phase velocity maps at periods of 8, 12, 18, 25, 35 and 50 sec are plotted in Figure 12 as perturbations relative to the average values at each individual period: 3.06 km/s, 3.11km/s, 3.22 km/s, 3.35 km/s, 3.53 km/s, and 3.77 km/s, respectively.
 The features of the phase velocity maps vary gradually with period due to the overlap of the Rayleigh wave depth-sensitivity kernels.
-The depth of maximum phase velocity sensitivity of Rayleigh waves to shear velocity is about one-third of a wavelength.
-To guide quantitative interpretation, shear velocity sensitivity kernels of Rayleigh phase velocities are plotted in Figure 13.
-The 1D Vs model used to construct the kernels is taken at (92.0E, 32.0N) from the model of Shapiro and Ritzwoller (2002).
-Figure 14 identifies the locations of some of the major geological and tectonic features observed in the Rayleigh phase velocity maps as well as a model of sediment thickness.
+The depth of maximum phase velocity sensitivity of Rayleigh waves to shear velocity is about one-third of its wavelength.
+To guide qualitative interpretation, shear velocity sensitivity kernels of Rayleigh phase velocities are plotted in Figure 13.
+The 1D Vs model used to construct the kernels is taken at (92.0°E, 32.0°N) from the 3D model of Shapiro and Ritzwoller (2002).
+Figure 14 presents the locations of some of the major geological and tectonic features observed in the Rayleigh phase velocity maps as well as a model of sediment thickness.